Pilot's Lounge

 Situation

-My team uses ITIL based processes and tools as well as SDLC based process and tools.
-When changes start on the service support side that requires software development, we were managing two ticketing systems.
-While using two systems is not the issue, the conflict arising in using two systems was the issue.
+My team used ITIL-based processes and tools as well as SDLC based process and tools.
+When changes start on the service support side that required software development, we managed two ticketing systems.
+While using two systems was not ideal, the conflict arising in using two systems was the issue.

 I saw an opportunity to integrate o interface the two systems for enterprise change management.
 Since ITIL based systems and SDLC based systems both use change management, I saw the opportunity to create an efficient workflow for one comprehensive solution and one ticketing system for change management.